The moderates won on Tuesday

 The Capitol Note: Both parties expect bump from Obama visit

 Well, the national midterm election and state and local elections were held on Tuesday and the moderates among the people won.
-The media take on the results, however, is that the Republicans won and the Democrats took a licking both in the Congress and in important state governorships.
-But why did the Republicans do so ...
+The media take on the results, however, is that ...

 Judicial retention bill faces uncertain future